 - To be part of a team.
 Yes, you’ll do a lot of work on your own.
 But lone wolves need not apply.
 Each month you’ll be working with me, her, him, and them.

-- Decent Pay.
-Your hourly rate will be dependent on your experience.
+- Get paid more for efficiency.
+Your hourly rate will range from $20-$25.
 There is also a year-end bonus.

 YOUR SKILLS AND EXPERIENCE